by Brandisha Braddy

 Cecelia Stephens has already been selected to participate in the program.
 She graduated from UWG’s history master’s program in December with a concentration in public history, also earning a museum studies certificate.

 “I am working as the outreach technician for SFCMC.
-This means that I will be working on anything that makes the museum’s collection more accessible to the public,” Cecelia said.
+This means that I will be working on anything that makes the museum’s collection more accessible to the public,” Stephens said.
 “One of the main projects I will be working on is conducting exhibitions for the various parks.”

 The second position has not yet been filled.
-However, Dr. McCleary says the park service will make its selection soon, and another UWG student will receive a one-of-a-kind experience to start their career.
+However, McCleary says the park service will make its selection soon, and another UWG student will receive a one-of-a-kind experience to start their career.

 “The skills they earn working for the park service are so valuable,” she said.
 “Students have the chance to learn hands-on processing in the park setting, using the software the National Park Service uses.
 It makes them very marketable when applying for jobs.”Posted on